 Although logical intelligence is important, emotional intelligence plays an equally vital part in overall success.
 Interacting with others helps people expand beyond their own limited thinking, gain new ideas, and see things from a different perspective.

 People are challenging.
 Smart people often enjoy isolation because it protects them from being critical of others.
 However, this discomfort is necessary for truly smart people because it pushes them outside their bubble.

-Teach and Share Information with Others
+15. Teach and Share Information with Others

 Whether this is achieved virtually or face-to-face, pursue colleagues and peers to share experience and wisdom.
 Fresh faces and new ideas spur inspiration and create an amplified learning environment for the brain.

-Talk to Interesting People
+16. Talk to Interesting People

 Although we are all inclined to think our method is the best approach, gaining perspective from another person helps our brain consider new solutions and new techniques for both personal and professional issues.

 Whether the conversation is centered on religion, finances, politics, or diet trends, people should practice being a good listener.
 Silencing your own thoughts while the other person speaks is often challenging, but the brain needs discipline to stay sharp.

-Work in a Team Environment
+17. Work in a Team Environment

 Collaborative environments are essential for enhancing brain activity.
 Some people who enjoy working independently dread the moment when they are forced to participate in a team-focused workplace.
 However, these independent individuals are highly intelligent and can benefit the most from a little teamwork.